kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 ## Merging
 Multiple TLSRoutes can be attached to a single Gateway resource.
 Importantly, only one Route hostname may match each request.
-For more information on how hostnames and conflict resolution apply, refer to the [Hostnames concept][hostnames-concept] and the [API specification][hostname].
+For more information on how hostnames and conflict resolution apply, refer to the [Hostnames docs][hostnames-concept] and the [API specification][hostname].